NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/ONT/ONT_Tutorial.rst

 Dorado supports both CPUs and GPUs, but using GPUs is essential for practical runtime.
 In the script, we have requested to use one GPU core.
 The job should finish in a few minutes, in contrast to several hours in CPU mode.

-.. admonition:: What is the maximum limit of run time  that you have set in running this job?
+.. admonition:: Question

-   :class: dropdown, question
+   :class: warning

-   24 hours
+   What is the maximum limit of run time  that you have set in running this job?

 ..
 Insert batch script here